rfo909/CFT/README.md

 # CFT ("ConfigTool")

-CFT is a shell-like terminal based Java app, and a programming language, created to interactively build code for all kinds of automation, including copying files, searching source code trees and running external commands.
+CFT is a shell-like terminal based Java application, and a programming language, created to interactively build code for all kinds of automation.

+This includes copying files, searching both directories and files, and running external commands.

+Everything in CFT is about functions.

 ```